VivaciousDormouse/HadesBlinkingMod/README.md

 The original portrait animations include blinking for Ares, Athena and Dionysus.
-This mod adds blinking animations for other characters, currently Aphrodite and Hypnos.
+This mod adds blinking animations for other characters, currently the rest of the Olympians and Hypnos.